sudoersllc/opsbox-docs/docs/plugins/elb/index.md

     `opsbox-elb-checks` is the name of this collection.

-    To install any of the ELB checks in this collection, install this collection by adding `opsbox-elb-checks` to your project in either UV or pip.
+    To install any of the ELB checks in this collection, install this collection by adding `opsbox-elb-checks` to your project.

     *These checks rely on the ELB Provider, which is installed as a prerequisite of this package.*
     *More info on the ELB provider can be found [here](./elb_provider/elb_provider.md)*